The UC San Diego Medical Physics Residency program will be holding interviews in January and February for a July 1st start date.

 The UC San Diego Medical Physics Residency Program is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).

-Titania Juang, PhD are Program Director and Associate Program Director of the residency.
-For detailed information regarding our residency, including a further description of the program, please view the Medical Physics Residency Brochure or contact Jessica Bazo, Program Administrator, at
+Laura Padilla, PhD is the Program Director, and Tim Keiper, PhD is the Associate Program Director.
+For detailed information regarding our residency, including a further description of the program, please view the Medical Physics Residency Brochure or contact the Program Administrator Jessica Bazo at

 Application Instructions and Timeline